Kasama, Zambia: Economic activities

 The town has a few modern facilities, among them are a Shoprite Checkers branch, Budget Stores, a local supermarket called PJT and four bakeries.
 The town has branches of Zambian commercial banks including Zambia National Commercial Bank, National Savings & Credit Bank, Atlas Mara Bank Zambia Limited, Standard Chartered Zambia, Cavmont Bank, Barclays Bank of Zambia, Access Bank Zambia and Indo-Zambia Bank Limited.
 The town has VISA and ATM services.

-Most people in Kasama are not formally employed and they run small businesses to earn a living.
+Most people in Kasama are not formally employed, and they run small businesses to earn a living.
 The hospital is the Kasama General Hospital, that provides locals with health services.
 The city has a police station and several police posts.
 The available mobile telephone operators include MTN Group, Airtel Zambia and Zamtel.

 There are several Agri Based industries in Kasama, which include Northern Coffee Company Limited (NCCL), a subsidiary of Olam International, growing coffee at Kateshi Estates, and Kalungwishi Estates growing sugar cane and producing the Kasama Sugar brand.

-Ethnic Groups
+Ethnic groups

-Kasama is in the heartland of the Bemba ethnic group, whose Paramount Chief Chitimukulu maintains his headquarters 9 km from Malole, which is 51 km east of the city center.
+Kasama is in the heartland of the Bemba ethnic group, whose Paramount Chief Chitimukulu maintains his headquarters 9 km from Malole in Mungwi District, which is 51 km east of the Kasama city center.